 - Books Referenced In This Excel Tutorial

-This blog post is accompanied by an Excel workbook that contains some of the code examples I include below.
-You can gain immediate free access to this workbook (and other useful resources) by clicking here.
+This Excel VBA Array Tutorial is accompanied by an Excel workbook containing the data and macros I use in the examples below.
+You can get immediate free access to this example workbook by subscribing to the Power Spreadsheets Newsletter.

 Even though I've already provided a basic description of arrays in the introduction above, let's start by diving deeper into the topic of…